War of the Ashers, Book 2 of The Petros Chronicles, by Diana Tyler

 Full of twists and turns and thrilling surprises, War of the Ashers is an exciting fantasy adventure for lovers of Greek mythology.

-Well tied together situations was a fantastic example of story-telling throughout War of the Ashers.
+Well-tied-together situations were a fantastic example of story-telling throughout War of the Ashers.
 Details brought up in past scenes arise to get our protagonists out of trouble so I was left thinking how I would not have survived if it were me inside the story.
 My creative problem-solving abilities just wouldn’t have been up to par.

 That being said, these characters are far from flawless making them extremely relatable.
 The entire time I was reading I was thinking how I’m getting this book for my young nephew to read.
 Each character finds themselves forced to make decisions based on limited information (because when do we ever know everything about something) that ultimately shows a misrepresentation of a previous situation.
 That they continue to stand tall, strongly facing their trial to be able to turn around these decisions is a lesson we all can take a page from (am I mixing metaphors again).